Oct 2019 - Present

 My role: User research, strategy, ideation, documentation

-Goal: Create a mobile, community based postpartum care service for new mothers before, during and after giving birth.
+Goal: Create a digital, community based care service for new mothers before, during and after giving birth.

 Personal Approach: Sense-making; analyzing research findings by finding patterns in order to map the big picture and identify opportunities where value is created for service and user.

 "When a baby is born, a mother is born at the same time..."

 Working in conjunction with H-Farm and Politecnico di Milano's Service Design Lab, the design challenge we chose for this service was to create a service that would have a positive social impact.

 Based on a previous masters thesis by one of our group members, we were aware of a 2015 regulation in Italy that resulted in the closure of an alarming amount of neonatal wings in Italian hospitals, particularly in rural areas.